 Free resources: Feeling stuck in motherhood?
 Want to enjoy raising your kids again?
 Sign up for the Motherhood Motivation 5-Day Challenge!
 You’ll get one actionable tip a day that can make you think (and act) about motherhood differently.
 You’ll also get my newsletters, which parents say they LOVE:

 “Hi, I would like to start by saying how much I love receiving your emails.
 They resonate with me so much.
 Through them I realize I’m not a perfect parent, nor will I ever be, but I try to do the best I can.
 Thank you for all the useful information.” -Monika Franczuk

 Yes, even when you’re delirious.

-You may have rocked your baby to sleep for over an hour, only to lose your temper when he refused to fall asleep (then felt guilty right after for yelling).
+You may have rocked your new baby to sleep for over an hour, only to lose your temper when he refused to fall asleep (then felt guilty right after for yelling).

-Sleep deprivation is no joke, but know that you won’t always be this exhausted.
+Lack of sleep is no joke, but know that you won’t always be this exhausted.